pypy/pypy/pypy/doc/stm.rst

 * So far, small examples work fine, but there are still a number of bugs.
 We're busy fixing them.

+* Currently limited to 1.5 GB of RAM (this is just a parameter in `core.h`__).
+Memory overflows are not detected correctly, so may cause segmentation faults.

 * The JIT warm-up time is abysmal (as opposed to the regular PyPy's, which is "only" bad).
 Moreover, you should run it with a command like ``pypy-stm --jit trace_limit=60000 args...``; the default value of